-As a school, we measure the impact of our CIAEG programme through student destinations, student feedback, including individual and group discussions, subject monitoring and teacher evaluation, parent questionnaires, and consultation with external CIAEG providers.
-The school will continue to ensure a high-quality CIAG programme is in place by aiming to meet in full by September 2020, the 8 Gatsby benchmarks.
+As a school, we measure the impact of our CEIAG programme through student destinations, student feedback, including individual and group discussions, subject monitoring and teacher evaluation, parent questionnaires, and consultation with external CEIAG providers.
+The school will continue to ensure a high-quality CEIAG programme is in place to meet in full the 8 Gatsby benchmarks.